“The mind is its own place and in itself, can make a Heaven of Hell, a Hell of Heaven.”

 Angel?
 Demon?
 Alien?
 God?
 The young man’s sharp, curious, scientific mind had run the variables and had settled upon delusion.

 Soviet Imperial Stellar Navy Cadet, Andrei Rasputin was 14-years-old, and though something of a star pupil, he had been reduced to something of a nervous wreck in the last 48-hours.
 Indeed, he was genuinely concerned he was going insane.
+Though some part of him believed.

 “Those destined for greatness always suspect they are unbalanced at your age, Andrei.”